RosettaCommons/documentation/internal_documentation/GeneralizedKIC.md

 1. Build or import a structure, which must include the loop residues to be closed (though these need not be in a closed conformation to start).
 2. Ensure that covalent linkages have been declared with the **[[DeclareBond]]** mover.
 3. Set the GeneralizedKIC options.
-4. Define the loop to be closed.
+4. Define the loop to be closed, and set pivots.
-5. Set perturber options.
+5. Set up one or more GeneralizedKIC perturbers, which determine how loop conformations will be sampled.
 6. Define one or more GeneralizedKIC filters.
 7. Set the GeneralizedKIC selector used to choose a solution from among those found.
 8. Optionally, define a ContingentFilter to abort trajectories in which closure fails.